How to Enhance Customer Experience

 The most successful MSPs are customer-centric — not solution-centric.
 Show prospects that you really care about their business and are not just selling bundled offerings to increase your client base and boost your bottom line.
 Treat them well and show them that you’re willing to help them resolve their pain points.

 The most important objective of the MSP client onboarding process is to make new clients feel particularly welcome, settled in and comfortable with their decision to sign up.
 After the initial welcome, get the new client acquainted with your team.
 Organize an intro tour that takes them through your processes, the proper use of communication channels, and educational content.

 Set customers’ milestones and send timely updates on the progress and completion of each process.
 Expect questions and always be ready to provide answers.
 Above all, personalize your entire onboarding process to avoid making clients feel that you’re just ticking items off a checklist.

 A lot of MSPs execute the pre-onboarding and onboarding process quite well, but drop the ball when it comes to post-onboarding.
-Communication is vital at this point and savvy MSPs make it easy for customers to reach them anytime, anywhere via multiple communication channels (phone, email), which work at all times.
+Communication with clients is vital at this point and savvy MSPs make it easy for customers to reach them anytime, anywhere via multiple communication channels (phone, email), which work at all times.

 However, when you want to reach out to clients, it’s best to do so via their preferred communication channels.
 Learn beforehand how they would like to be contacted.